Last updated on .

 A couple blocks away is Surp Garabed Armenian Church (Surp Garabed Ermeni Kilisesi).
 It was originally built in 1555 and repaired in 1617 by Ottoman Armenian architect Sarkis Kalfa.
 Today’s church was built in 1888.

-Surp Garabed Armenian Church contains twin bell towers that were made of cut stone.
+Surp Garabed Armenian Church features twin bell towers made of cut stone.
 It was repaired in 2006 and reopened to worship by Armenian Patriarch Mesrob II.